Our Egos Are the Worst: How to Be Humble and Competent at the Same Time

 It’s our humility that allows us to do work to benefit our clients even if that work might appear dull or hard to feature in a way that promotes us.
 In the Tao Te Ching, water is said to be powerful through its humility.
 It sinks to the lowest point.
 Waits quietly until it's time.
 It moves effortlessly around obstacles.
 It persistently drills its way through solid rock.
 What's more reliable and powerful than water?

 This move toward humility allows us to actually be more competent than before.
-It increases our likelihood for healthy collaboration.
+It increases the likelihood of healthy collaboration.
 It means we’re more likely to recognize and grow from our mistakes and limitations.
 It keeps our relationships empathetic rather than self-promotional.
 It’s a shift that will make our industry better on many levels.